-The Science and Technology Maker Space at Mill Park is home to a variety of new and innovative technologies, including Raspberry Pi computers, Arduino microprocessors, 3D printers and Makey-Makeys.
+The Science and Technology Maker Space at Mill Park is home to a variety of new and innovative technologies, including Raspberry Pi computers, SAM Team and Bloxel kits, 3D printer and Makey-Makeys.

 This Maker Space encourages ‘tinkering’ and experimentation with these resources, and offers a variety of learning programs to support the use and experimentation with technology, whether they are for personal or entrepreneurial endeavours.

 Most resources are available for use in branch (with plans to provide some take-home resources in the future) while some are restricted for use in library-run events.

 Raspberry Pi 3 Starter Kits includes a breadboard, wires, buttons and resistors for basic circuit building.
 Pixel OS is the accompanying software.
 Additions to the basic Raspberry Pi Kits include six 2 Pi Cameras and six SenseHAT.